 How to Choose Legal Document Automation Products

-It’s not always easy to find the right document automation software for your law practice.
+As a lawyer, it’s not always easy to find the right document automation software.
 We suggest you start your search by thinking about what sort of legal documents you want to automate.
 Then, think about what your system looks like after you incorporate the software into your existing legal tech stack.
 How does this software help your firm?
 The questions below should provide some guidance.

 How complex of a system do you need?